-COT 411: Website Management (3 cr hrs) The focus of this course is on design and development of websites to support business operations.
+COT 411: Website Management

+The focus of this course is on design and development of websites to support business operations.
 Topics include the study of site design, maintenance, and the integration of databases and other programming functionality to increase the capability of a Web site to support changing business needs.